Dans-labs/formats/docs/fileFormats/text.md

 [Byte Order Mark (BOM)]({{wikipedia}}/Byte_order_mark), can be represented correctly in most computing environments.

+??? explanation "Programm code"
     For program files, it is recommended to follow the best practices for that programming language.
     It is dependent on the programming language how the character encoding must be specified, and what the default encoding is.

 ## See also